Patrick-Ngige/HTML-CSS-TheJitu/README.md

 # HTML-CSS-TheJitu
-The Second assignment of cohort 13 (TheJitu)
+The Second assignment of cohort 13 (TheJitu) - HTML and CSS